mliebelt/pgn-viewer/plan.md

   to print-out mode when the HTML page is printed.
 Is there something JavaScript can do to be noticed?
 * Use pgnBoard for the diagram-boards, as normal, with the configuration given by the normal call.
 So only difference is the creation of the moves, and that the board-id is generated during creation of the moves.
+* Allow additional / different styling.
+Configuration gives the default, and inside the comment, additional configuration can be given that overrides the default.

 #### Understand FEN in a better way